muratk5n/thirdwave/en/README.md

 ---

-It's crazy, the homeland includes all the regions being fought over right now, an area that is the origin of a good chunk of the Eastern and Western Eurasian culture.
+It's crazy, the homeland includes all the regions being fought over right now, an area that is the origin of a part of the Eastern and Western Eurasian culture.

 ---